-In the Old Testament it was not the High Priest himself.
-Likewise, in the New Testament we see the fulfilment of the requirements of the law come through the man Simon the Cyrene.
+In the Old Testament, it was not the high priest himself.
+Likewise, in the New Testament, we see the fulfilment of the law’s requirements come through the man Simon the Cyrene.

 And when they had mocked Him, they took the robe off Him, put His own clothes on Him, and led Him away to be crucified.
 Now as they came out, they found a man of Cyrene, Simon by name.
 Him they compelled to bear His cross.
 And when they had come to a place called Golgotha, that is to say, Place of a Skull,Matthew 27:31-31

-Not only the scapegoat goes outside the camp, the sacrificial goat was too!
+Not only the scapegoat goes outside the camp, but the sacrificial goat was also!

 For the bodies of those animals, whose blood is brought into the sanctuary by the high priest for sin, are burned outside the camp.
 Therefore Jesus also, that He might sanctify the people with His own blood, suffered outside the gate.
 Therefore let us go forth to Him, outside the camp, bearing His reproach.Hebrews 13:11-13

 Therefore Jesus fulfilled the law perfectly as the atonement, and because He died, the atonement brings in a New Covenant – covenantal atonement in action.